-For all progressive methods, we test the accuracy of their estimates after the similarity search algorithm has visited 1 (2^0), 4 (2^2), 16 (2^4), 64 (2^6), 256 (2^8), and 1024 (2^{10}) leaves.
-Figure 7 shows the distributions of visited leaves for 100 random queries for all four datasets.
+(2^0) , $4(2^2)$, $16(2^4)$, $64(2^6)$, $256(2^8)$, and $1024(2^{10})$ leaves.
+Figure 8 shows the distributions of visited leaves for 100 random queries for all four datasets.

-6.1 Results on Prediction Quality
+7.1 Results on Prediction Quality

 Previous Approaches.
-We first evaluate the query-agnostic and query-sensitive approximation methods of Ciaccia et al. [20, 21].
+We first evaluate the query-agnostic and query-sensitive approximation methods of Ciaccia et al. [31, 32].
 To assess how the two methods scale with and without sampling, we examine smaller datasets with cardinalities of up to 1M data series (up to 100K for the query-agnostic approach).
 Those datasets are derived from the initial datasets presented in Table 2 through random sampling.
+Such smaller dataset sizes allow us to derive the full distribution of distances without sampling errors, while they are sufficient for demonstrating the behavior of the approximation methods as datasets grow.